Alan Williams (basketball)

 Alan Travis Williams (born January 28, 1993) is an American professional basketball player for the Nagoya Diamond Dolphins of the Japanese B.League.
-He is also contracted with the South East Melbourne Phoenix of the National Basketball League (NBL).
 He played college basketball for UC Santa Barbara before beginning his professional career with the Qingdao DoubleStar Eagles of the Chinese Basketball Association in 2015.

 High school career

 Williams attended North High School.
 After playing in just one game as a freshman and averaging just 3.5 points as a sophomore, Williams averaged 12.5 points, 10.9 rebounds and 3.3 blocks per game as a junior in 2009–10.
-As a senior in 2010–11, he averaged 22.1 points, 16.2 rebounds, 4.5 blocks, 2.0 steals, and 1.5 assists, leading North to a Metro Region championship and to the Class 5A quarterfinals.
+As a senior in 2010–11, he averaged 22.1 points, 16.2 rebounds, 4.5 blocks, 2.0 steals, and 1.5 assists, leading North to a Metro Region championship and the Class 5A quarterfinals.
 He was named Arizona State Player of the Year that season.

 College career

 Williams played four seasons of college basketball for UC Santa Barbara between 2011 and 2015, finishing his career as the Gauchos' all-time leader in rebounds and second all-time leading scorer.
 As a junior in 2013–14, he was named the Big West Conference Player of the Year.
-He also earned first-team All-Big West honors as a sophomore, junior and senior, and led the NCAA in rebounding as a junior and senior.
+He also earned first-team All-Big West honors as a sophomore, junior, and senior, and led the NCAA in rebounding as a junior and senior.
 In 112 games (101 starts) over his four-year career, Williams averaged 15.5 points, 10.0 rebounds, 1.0 assists, 1.0 steals and 1.9 blocks in 27.0 minutes per game.